Tetiz Municipality

-Tetiz Municipality (Yucatec Maya: "place of the sweet potato") is one of the 106 municipalities in the Mexican state of Yucatán containing (180.11 km2) of land and is located roughly 30 km west of the city of Mérida.
+Tetiz Municipality (Yucatec Maya: "place of the sweet potato") is a municipality in the Mexican state of Yucatán containing 180.11 km2 of land and is located roughly 30 km west of the city of Mérida.

 History

 There is no accurate data on when the town was founded, but it was a settlement before the conquest and was located in the chieftainship of Ak Canul.
 After colonization, the area became part of the encomienda system with various encomenderos, including Pablo de Aguilar and Alonso Hernández between 1700 and 1750.